-Childersburg, Ala.-The Jefferson Cablevision Corp., whose president is Ben A. Mc-Kinnon (mgr., WSGN Birmingham), has applied for a franchise.
+Childersburg, Ala.-The Jefferson Cable-vision Corp., whose president is Ben A. Mc-Kinnon (mgr., WSGN Birmingham), has applied for a franchise.

-■Sulligent, Ala.-A franchise has been ranted to the West Alabama Cable Co., granted to the Fayette, Ala.
+■Sulligent, Ala.-A franchise has been ranted to the West Alabama Cable Co., granted to th Fayette, Ala.

-Greenfield, Calif.-Central California Communications Corp., 1238 John St., Salinas, Calif.
+Fayette, Ala.
+Greenfield, Calif.-Central California Com-munications Corp., 1238 John St., Salinas, Calif.
 (John C. Cohan. pres.), group owner, has requested a franchise.
 The system will provide all San Francisco stations for about \$5 a month and free cable service will be extended to schools.

-Oakdale, Calif.-Valley Vision Inc., Modesto, Calif. has asked for a franchise to introduce 12-channel cable service.
+Oakdale, Calif.-Valley Vision Inc., Mo-desto, Calif. has asked for a franchise to introduce 12-channel cable service.

-mPinole, Calif.-A franchise has been granted to the Contra Costa Cable Co. for installation in Pinole Valley.

-mSan Mateo County, Calif.-Giulio Francesconi, of San Carlos, Calif., has been granted a franchise for the Eichler Highlands near San Mateo and the Emerald Lakes district near Redwood City.
+mPinole, Calif.-A franchise has been granted to the Contra Costa Cable Co. for installation in Pinole Valley. mSan Mateo County, Calif.-Giulio Francesconi. of San Carlos, Calif., has been granted a franchise for the Eichler Highlands near San Mateo and the Emerald Lakes district near Redwood City.

-Tulare County, Calif.-Two Fresno, Calif. television stations, KFRE-TV (Triangle Publications Inc.) and KJEO-TV (Shasta Telecasting Corp.) have applied jointly for a franchise under the name of Central Valley Cable Television Inc.
+Tulare County, Calif.-Two Fresno, Calif. television stations, KFRE-TV (Triangle Pub-lications Inc.) and KJEO-TV (Shasta Tele-casting Corp.) have applied jointly for a franchise under the name of Central Valley Cable Television Inc.

 Vista, Calif.-Escondito Community Cable Co., Escondito.
 Calif., has applied for a franchise.
 Another applicant is Coaxial Systems Engineering Co., Harbor City, Calif.

-Cortez, Colo.-Colorado Televents Inc., a

-group owner, has applied for a franchise.
-The Denver-based company already possesses ten franchises in Colo. and Neb.
+Cortez, Colo .--- Colorado Televents Inc., a group owner, has applied for a franchise.
+The Denver-based company already pos-sesses ten franchises in Colo. and Neb.

-Harrisburg, Ill.-Turner-Farrar & Associates (WSIL-TV Harrisburg, Ill.; KPOB-TV Popular Bluffs, Mo.) has been granted a 20-year franchise.
+Harrisburg, Ill.-Turner-Farrar & As-sociates (WSIL-TV Harrisburg, Ill.; KPOB-TV Popular Bluffs, Mo.) has been granted a 20-year franchise.

 a 20-year franchise.

-Monmouth, Ill.-Monmouth All-Channel TV Cable Co., represented by Arthur Padella, and Northwestern Illinois Cable Television Co., represented by Channing Pratt, have both applied for franchises.
+Monmouth, III.-Monmouth All-Channel TV Cable Co., represented by Arthur Pa-della, and Northwestern Illinois Cable Tele-vision Co., represented by Channing Pratt, have both applied for franchises.
 In both proposals the city would collect 3% of the gross service charges.
-Both systems would carry signals from Davenport, Iowa, Moline Ill., and Rock Island, Ill.
+Both systems would carry signals from Davenport, Iowa, Moline II., and Rock Island, III.
 Monmouth All-Channel would add three channels from Peoria, one from Chicago, an FM station and three educational channels.
 Western Illinois Cable Television Co. would add a St. Louis channel and most of those stations offered by the rival group.
+Bloomfield.
+Ind.-Telesis Engineering Inc.

 offered by the rival group.

-\\Bloomfield, Ind.-Telesis Engineering Inc. (headed by Jack B. Hopkins, Evansville, Ind.) has been awarded a franchise.
-The firm has been granted franchises in Jasper, Ind., and in Huntingburg, Ind.
+Bloomfield, Ind.-Telesis Engineering Inc. (headed by Jack B. Hopkins, Evansville, Ind.) has been awarded a franchise.
+The firm has been granted franchises in Jaspër, Ind., and in Huntingburg, Ind.
 Under the system fees would be \$4.50 monthly and \$15 for installation.
-The franchise will be transferred to a subsidiary, All-Channel Cable Vision Inc. (president, Phil Dickens, former Indiana University football coach).
-Shreveport, La.-The Shreveport Cable TV Co. has been chartered to apply for a franchise.

-\\Bladdon Township, N. 4.-Jerrold Electers of the property of the p whichever is higher.
+The franchise will be transferred to a subsidiary, All-Channel Cable Vision Inc. (president, Phil) Dickens, former Indiana University football coach).
+Shreveport, La.-The Shreveport Cable TV Co, has been chartered to apply for a franchise.
+Bladdon Township, N. J.-Jerrold Elecwhichever is higher.
+Salem, N. J.-Tri-County Cable TV Co.. a subsidiary of Sunbeam Publishing Co., Salem, has been authorized to install cable TV service in the city pending completion of an ordinance by the city council.
+Other groups applying for franchise are Telesys-tems, Inc., Glenside.
+Pa, and Garden State Television Corp., Bridgeton, N. J. Support N. N. Newsbarnels Jac.
+Support cuse) has been granted a franchise.

-■Haddon Township, N. J.-Jerrold Electronics Corp., Philadelphia, a group CATV owner, has been awarded an exclusive 25-year franchise.
-The firm will pay the township 5% of gross revenue or \$1.000 yearly, whichever is higher.
+■Haddon Township, N. J.-Jerrold Elec-tronics Corp., Philadelphia, a group CATV owner, has been awarded an exclusive 25-year franchise.
+The firm will pay the town-ship 5% of gross revenue or \$1.000 yearly, whichever is higher.